-Analysis | What we know about efforts by Trump’s 2016 campaign to suppress Black votes
+Analysis | What we know about alleged efforts by Trump’s 2016 campaign to suppress Black votes

 Black voters in Wisconsin, Guru-Murthy says at one point, “made up just 5.4 percent of voters but 17 percent of the deterrence group.
 More than a third of Black voters were classified as deterrence.
 Contrast that with the voters the Trump campaign thought it could win over: 75 percent of them were White, but less than 2 percent were Black.”

-You don’t need to be an expert on American politics to understand one likely reason that Black voters would largely be categorized by a Republican presidential candidate as voters they would rather see not turn out: Black voters are much more likely to identify as Democrats than Republicans.
+You don’t need to be an expert on U.S. politics to understand one likely reason that Black voters would largely be categorized by a Republican presidential candidate as voters they would rather see not turn out: Black voters are much more likely to identify as Democrats than Republicans.

 Campaigns often use broad demographic categories to identify voters to target or ignore.
 If you’re a campaign that needs to turn out infrequent voters but don’t have specific polling or voter contact info allowing you to specifically target only your supporters, it might be worth it simply to turn out a demographic group that polling shows backs your candidate heavily.
-Say you’re winning 80 percent of the vote among those aged 40 and younger.
-It’s worth it to simply turn out every voter under the age of 40 because for every voter you get to the polls who votes for your opponent, four will vote for you.
-That’s worth it — just as it would be worth it for your opponent to hope that those voters stayed home.
+Say you’re winning 80 percent of the vote among those 40 and younger.
+It’s worth it to simply turn out every voter younger than 40, because for every voter you get to the polls who votes for your opponent, four will vote for you.
+That’s worth it — just as it would be worth it for your opponent to hope those voters stayed home.

 In Wisconsin, there are currently about 4.5 million people registered, according to data from L2, a political data firm, about 4.4 percent of them Black.
-About 1.4 million of that 4.5 million are probably Democrats and 1.4 million probably Republicans.
+About 1.4 million of those 4.5 million are probably Democrats and 1.4 million probably Republicans.
 (The state doesn’t have partisan registration.)
 Of the likely Democrats, 14 percent are Black.
 Of the likely Republicans, less than 0.2 percent are.
-If you’re trying to “deter” voters from casting a ballot based on their likelihood to support Hillary Clinton, the odds are good that the pool of voter you’re targeting is going to be more heavily Black than the voting population overall.
+If you’re trying to “deter” voters from casting a ballot based on their likelihood to support Hillary Clinton, the odds are good that the pool of voters you’re targeting is going to be more heavily Black than the voting population overall.

 It’s quite fair to object to the idea that Black voters — or any voters — should be targeted in an effort to suppress their turnout.
 But there’s no indication that anything particularly exceptional happened four years ago.
 The Trump campaign certainly thought its effort clever enough to boast about it to Bloomberg’s reporters, but its use of negative ads to suppress enthusiasm for Clinton is absolutely a standard tool of any political campaign.
-(It’s also a tool that may not work particularly well regardless.)
+(It’s also a tool that may not work particularly well, regardless.)

 One of the effects of Trump’s surprising win in 2016 has been to elevate its tactics as unusually savvy or innovative.
 In reality, the campaign poured massive amounts of money into Facebook, largely to boost fundraising, as its candidate leveraged rhetoric that past Republicans shied away from about immigrants and terrorism.
-Black turnout fell from 2012, but it is probably smarter to attribute that to the change in the Democratic ticket more than radio ads run by Trump’s campaign.
+Black turnout fell from 2012, but it is probably smarter to attribute that to the change in the Democratic ticket, more than radio ads run by Trump’s campaign.

 At one point in the Channel 4 report, Guru-Murthy shows a Black voter who was on the “deterrence” list a negative ad from the Trump campaign targeting Clinton.